dbos-inc/dbos-transact-ts/packages/dbos-confluent-kafka/README.md

 A tutorial for receiving and processing Kafka messages can be found [here](https://docs.dbos.dev/tutorials/requestsandevents/kafka-integration).
 This library provides an alternate implementation of the Kafka consumer that can be updated independently of the DBOS Transact core packages.

 ## Simple Testing
-The `kafkajs.test.ts` file included in the source repository demonstrates sending and processing Kafka messages.
+The `confluent-kafkajs.test.ts` file included in the source repository demonstrates setting up topics, and sending and processing Kafka messages.
 Before running, set the following environment variables:
 - `KAFKA_BROKER`: Broker URL

 ## Next Steps